-The fftp digraph is an $X$-labeled graph.
+The fftp-digraph is an $X$-labeled graph.
 If two words $w$, $w'\in X^*$ represent geodesics paths starting at $v_0$ and ending at $v$, then by Lemma \ref{lem:k-equivalent} the vertices $\phi_w$ and $\phi_{w'}$ of $\Delta$ are $\ctee$-equivalent mod $G$. \end{proof}

-\begin{rem} In the case of Cayley graphs, the group of automorphism considered preserves the labeling of the edges and hence two functions are in the same $\ctee$-type if and only if they are equal and the covering map $\Delta\to \ol{\Delta}$ is canonical. \end{rem}
+\begin{rem} In the case of Cayley graphs, the group of automorphism considered preserves the labeling of the edges and hence two functions are in the same $\ctee$-type if and only if they are equal.
+In this case the covering map $\Delta\to \ol{\Delta}$ is canonical. \end{rem}

-\begin{defn} Let $\ga$ be a vertex transitive graph and $v_0$ a vertex.
+\begin{defn} Let $\ga$ be a vertex-transitive graph and $v_0$ a vertex.

 The {\it cone} of $v\in V\ga$, denoted $\cone(v)$, is the set paths $p$ starting at $v$ that continue a geodesic from $v_0$ to $v$.
 Two vertices $v$ and $v'$ have the same {\it cone type mod $G$} if there is an automorphism of $\alpha\in G$ such that $\alpha(v)=v'$ and $\alpha(\cone(v))=\alpha(\cone(v'))$. \end{defn}